-That's an amazing claim.
+That's a fantastic claim.
 After looking at nearly 50 million check-ins over three-months, only 0.0023 percent of those members tested positive for COVID-19.
 The study claims that “...robust COVID-19 safety measures in place” are what prevented spread.

-That news is exactly what gym owners (like myself) want to hear.
+That news is precisely what gym owners (like myself) want to hear.
 Let gyms reopen, everything we're doing is perfect!
 But the data doesn't support the conclusion.
-They're telling you, they can fart rainbows.
+They're telling you they can fart rainbows.

 Here's what we know.

 Second, they based their results on total visits, not on individuals.
 Let's say you have a gym with 5,000 members.
 Statistically, only 18% of them will visit regularly, at least according to the organization that conducted this study.
 Let's assume “regularly” means three times a week.
-That means around 900 people would be responsible for 32,400 visits over a three month period of time.
+That means around 900 people would be responsible for 32,400 visits over three months.